-After a period of relative stability in eastern DRC, several Mayi-Mayi militias have carried out recent attacks on the FARDC throughout South Kivu.
-These attacks have resulted in more than 400,000 people being newly displaced between July and September.
-On 23 October the UN declared a "Level 3" humanitarian emergency for South Kivu and Tanganyika provinces, as well as the Kasaï region.
+After a period of relative stability in eastern DRC, during 2017 several Mayi-Mayi militias carried out attacks on FARDC posts throughout South Kivu, resulting in more than 400,000 people being displaced between July and September.
+On 7 December suspected members of the Allied Democratic Forces (ADF) attacked the UN's Semuliki base in the Beni region, resulting in 15 peacekeepers and 5 FARDC soldiers being killed.
+Recent inter-communal violence in Tanganyika and Ituri provinces has also resulted in civilian casualties and displacement.

-Tensions between the government and a local militia, Kamuina Nsapu, following the killing of their chief has also resulted in atrocities perpetrated against populations in Kasaï, Kasaï Central and Kasaï Oriental provinces since August 2016.
-The UN Joint Human Rights Office in the DRC (UNJHRO) has found at least 80 mass graves in the Kasaï region since January, with responsibility for most of these attributed to the FARDC.
+Tensions between the government and a local militia, Kamuina Nsapu, following the killing of their chief, have also resulted in atrocities perpetrated against populations in Kasaï, Kasaï Central and Kasaï Oriental provinces since August 2016.
+The UN Joint Human Rights Office in the DRC has found at least 80 mass graves in the Kasaï region since January 2017, with responsibility for most of these attributed to the FARDC.
 On 4 August OHCHR released a report implicating the FARDC and local government officials in fomenting ethnic violence in the Kasaï region and supporting the formation of a pro-government militia, Bana Mura.
-According to OCHA, of the 3.9 million IDPs in the DRC, nearly 1 million are in the Kasaï region.

 OHCHR has documented evidence of the FARDC, Kamuina Nsapu and Bana Mura all committing extrajudicial killings.
-MONUSCO has reported hundreds of schools and a number of health centers in the Kasaï region have been destroyed or attacked during fighting.
+MONUSCO has reported that hundreds of schools and a number of health centers in the Kasaï region have been destroyed or attacked during fighting.
 The UN has also documented hundreds of children being used as combatants or human shields by Kamuina Nsapu, as well as sexual violence perpetrated against young girls.
-Meanwhile, Bana Mura has targeted populations based upon ethnicity, mutilated women and children, and destroyed villages of alleged supporters of Kamuina Nsapu.
+Meanwhile, Bana Mura has targeted populations based upon ethnicity and destroyed villages of alleged supporters of Kamuina Nsapu.